Maharishi International University: Consciousness-Based Education

-MIU is reported to be the only university in the U.S. that offers a PhD degree in the Neuroscience of Human Consciousness.
-The university participates in a state-sponsored, fast-track license program for school teachers.

-MIU also offers undergraduate programs in China.

 Student life

 Health and ecology

 The university's endeavor to create a sustainable campus include the use of green, energy-efficient architecture and community planning that incorporates Maharishi Sthapatya Veda architecture – a system of country, town, village, and home planning that utilizes natural building materials and procedures.
 The university operates an organic vegetable farm including a 1 acre, year-round greenhouse, which provides students and faculty with a 100% organic food program.
 In 2011, the university participated in the Southeast Alaska Conservation Council's solar energy project, Sustain Angoon.

 Sports and recreation

-MIU students compete in numerous team and individual sports.
+Maharishi International University students compete in numerous team and individual sports.
 Men's and women's golf is an intercollegiate sport; men's and women's soccer is a club sport.
 Intramural sports include soccer, archery, badminton, baseball, basketball, fencing, field hockey, football, rock climbing, sailing, swimming, tennis, ultimate Frisbee and weight lifting.

 Residence halls

 Single, furnished rooms are standard for all students to ensure quiet and privacy, and include high-speed Internet connections.
 Most residence halls are equipped with exercise and TV rooms.
 Freshmen are required to live on campus.
 Compared to other colleges, MIU offers dorm rooms to a higher than average percentage of its students.